VincentDondain/xamarin-macios-wiki/iOS-Beta1/MetalPerformanceShaders-iOS-Beta1.md

  @interface MPSUnaryImageKernel : MPSKernel

-@@ -25,7 +25,7 @@
-  *  @discussion The offset is defined to be the position of clipRect.origin in source coordinates.
-  *              Default: {0,0,0}, indicating that the top left corners of the clipRect and source image align.
-  *
-- *              See Also: @ref subsubsection_mioffset
-+ *              See Also: @ref subsubsection_mpsoffset
-  */
- @property (readwrite, nonatomic) MPSOffset                offset;

-@@ -122,6 +122,11 @@
-  *  [sobelFilter release];  // if not ARC, clean up the MPSImageSobel object
-  *  @endcode
-  *
-+ *  Note: Image filters that look at neighboring pixel values may actually consume more
-+ *        memory when operating in place than out of place.
-Many such operations are
-+ *        tiled internally to save intermediate texture storage, but can not tile when
-+ *        operating in place.
-The memory savings for tiling is however very short term,
-+ *        typically the lifetime of the MTLCommandBuffer.
-  *
-  *  @abstract   Attempt to apply a MPSKernel to a texture in place.
-  *  @param      commandBuffer       A valid MTLCommandBuffer to receive the encoded filter
 @@ -191,7 +196,7 @@
   *  @dependency This depends on Metal.framework
   *  @discussion A MPSBinaryImageKernel consumes two MTLTextures and produces one MTLTexture.